Debarpan98/Presentations/README.md

 # Presentations
-Gallery of the various projects I have been privileged to present at different workshops
+Gallery of the various projects I have been privileged to work on and present at different workshops

 ---